Find out more about the 4 core categories of regrets based on the work of Daniel Pink and how it can help you!

 4 Core Regrets

-4. How can these core regrets help us?
+4. How can these 4 categories of regrets help us?

 According to Pink these categories of regrets are a photographic negative of a life well-lived.
 If we reflect about them, they can help us to: